friggframework/api-module-library/README.md

 Directory Structure

-v0
+needs-updating

-	•	The v0 directory contains the original API modules that were included in the v0 Frigg repository, that still were not updated.
+	•	The needs-updating directory contains the original API modules that were included in the v0 Frigg repository, that still were not updated.
 If your project is still using Frigg v0, you’ll find all the possible modules here.